 Figure 5.7.1a.1-1: DL information transfer MR-DC

-The purpose of this procedure is to transfer RRC messages from the network to the UE over SRB3 instead of SRB1 e.g. the NR or E-UTRA RRC connection reconfiguration or RRC connection release message during fast MCG link recovery.
+The purpose of this procedure is to transfer RRC messages from the network to the UE over SRB3 (e.g. an NR or E-UTRA RRC connection reconfiguration, an RRC connection release, a MobilityFromNRCommand, or a MobilityFromEUTRACommand message) during fast MCG link recovery.

 5.7.1a.2 Initiation

-The network initiates this procedure whenever there is a need to transfer an RRC message e.g. an RRC connection reconfiguration (involving NR or E-UTRA connection reconfiguration) or an NR or E-UTRA RRC connection release messages during fast MCG link recovery.
+The network initiates this procedure whenever there is a need to transfer an RRC message (e.g. an RRC connection reconfiguration involving NR or E-UTRA connection reconfiguration, an NR or E-UTRA RRC connection release, a MobilityFromNRCommand, or a MobilityFromEUTRACommand message) during fast MCG link recovery.

 5.7.1a.3 Actions related to reception of DLInformationTransferMRDC message